wso2-docs/ESB/ESB-Artifacts/QuickStartGuide/artifacts/README.txt

 ===============================================================================================

 ******************************************
-*          Starting the Services         *
+*      Start the Hospital services       *
 ******************************************

-1. java -jar Healthcare-Service-1.0.0.jar	--> 	Will start the Healthcare service on port 8081
-2. java -jar Hospital-Service-1.0.0.jar		-->	Will start the hospital service on port 8080
+ java -jar Hospital-Service-1.0.0.jar		-->	Starts the Hospital service on port 8080

 ******************************************
-*     Invoking the QSG Proxy service     *
+*     Invoke the QSG Proxy service     *
 ******************************************

 1. Deploy the WSO2QucikStartGuideCapp_1.0.0.car in WSO2 ESB.
-2. By default the statistics and tracing enabled in the proxy artifact.
+2. Statistics and tracing is enabled by default in the proxy artifact.
-3. Invoke the service as following
+3. Invoke the service by executing the following command:

 curl -v -X POST "http://localhost:8280/services/ReserveAppointmentProxy" --header "Content-Type: application/json" -d @reserve_appointment.json -k -v

-5. Request Payload
+Following is a sample request payload you can send:

 {
 	"reserveRequest": {